pedroka-dev/Bannerlord-Iron-Will/README.md

 Currently working with e1.4.0, e1.4.1 and e.1.4.2 versions.
 Should be compatible with must mods.

 If you have any issue, please adress it at the [Bugs tab](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797?tab=bugs) in the mod page.

+# Changelog
+v1.1.0:
+- Changed the default experience value for both troops and heroes, from 20 to 80.
+- Added NLogger to debug and find problems.
+- Information manager messages are now yellow, to increased visibility.
+- Added initial sucess message on campaing start to inform the user that the module is working.